goncharovei/book-catalog/README.md

 2. Create interactive API documentation.
 3. Implement page for the list, as well as a page for the publisher's personal account.

+Special technical requirements.
+- Store list of book authors in JSON.

 ## Design principles

 Over the years of programming, I have come to the conclusion that the minimum result of my work should be **readable code**.